Justin Huang: Education

-Huang obtained his bachelor's degree from the Department of International Trade of National Chengchi University.
-In 1981 he left Taiwan to study at Santa Clara University in the United States, where he completed a Master of Business Administration.
+After graduating from Cheng Kung Senior High School, Huang obtained his bachelor's degree from the Department of International Trade of National Chengchi University in 1981.
+After graduating, he left Taiwan to study at Santa Clara University in the United States, where he completed a Master of Business Administration (M.B.A.).

 National Assembly

-On 23 March 1996, Huang ran for the 1996 Republic of China National Assembly election for Taitung County Constituency in which he and two other Kuomintang (KMT) candidates won and took office on 20 May 1996.
+On 23 March 1996, Huang ran for the 1996 Taiwanese National Assembly election for Taitung County Constituency in which he and two other Kuomintang (KMT) candidates won and took office on 20 May 1996.

 Legislative Yuan

 2001 legislative election

-On 1 December 2001, Huang ran for the 2001 Republic of China legislative election for Taitung County Constituency in which he won and took office on 1 February 2002 succeeding legislator Hsu Ching-yuan.
+On 1 December 2001, Huang ran in the 2001 Taiwanese legislative election for the Taitung County Constituency in which he won and took office on 1 February 2002, succeeding legislator Hsu Ching-yuan.

 2004 legislative election

 On 11 December 2004, Huang ran for the 2004 Republic of China legislative election for Taitung County Constituency in which he won again and took office on 1 February 2005.